-To obtain neutral, pull shift lever half-way.
+To obtain neutral, pull throttle/shift lever halfway until it locks.
 The reverse gate will be in the middle position, directing half of the thrust toward the front of the craft to minimize craft movement.

 When the craft is in neutral position, the impeller is turning.